[ad_1]

 But that setup isn’t geared for virtual meetings where participants might sit far from a screen, assuming the room is even video enabled.

-“There is a movement towards flipping these rooms from a portrait orientation to landscape,” says David Cooper, product category manager at furniture maker Steelcase.
+“There is a movement towards flipping these rooms from a portrait orientation to landscape,” says David Cooper, product category manager at office furniture maker Steelcase.
 That would allow workers to sit closer to the wall-mounted screen.

 New camera systems can also zoom in on certain people so they fill up the screen like their remote counterparts.